 Two cowbird traps were placed, activated, operated, serviced, disassembled, and stored per the Brown-headed Cowbird Trapping Protocol (GWB 1992, updates) and state and federal permit requirements.
-The traps were placed, assembled, and activated on 01 April, in consultation with ECORP, then operated until 16 July (108 days, 15 weeks).
+The traps were placed, assembled, and activated on 01 April, then operated until 15 July (106 days, 15 weeks).
 Trap 1 was placed in the riparian and Trap 2 was placed near the riparian, next to a horse stable (Figure 1).